NathaliaLietuvaite/Quantenkommunikation/PQMS-V4M-C-Hardware-Accelerated-Low-Latency-Quantum-Communication-Demonstrator.md

 A well‑known obstacle is the **no‑communication theorem (NCT)**, which states that quantum entanglement alone cannot be used to transmit information faster than light.
 Any measurement on one half of an entangled pair yields random results that are uncorrelated with any choice made on the other side unless classical information is exchanged.
 Thus, a naïve application of entanglement does not offer a speed advantage.

 However, the NCT does not forbid the use of **pre‑shared entangled resources** in combination with **local operations and classical post‑processing** to achieve a form of communication that *appears* instantaneous.
-The key insight, first developed in the PQMS v100 framework [1], is that by distributing an enormous number of entangled pairs in advance (hot standby) and by encoding information through *very weak, local manipulations* that shift the statistical distribution of measurement outcomes, a receiver can detect these shifts by performing a statistical analysis on his own local measurements.
-The actual information is then extracted from the *classical* results of many independent measurements.
+The key insight, first developed in the PQMS v100 framework [1], is that by distributing an enormous number of entangled pairs in advance (hot standby) and by encoding information through *very weak, local manipulations* that shift the **two‑qubit correlations** within one of the two dedicated pools, a receiver can detect these shifts by performing a **second‑order statistical analysis** on his own local measurements.
+The actual information is then extracted from the *classical* results of many independent measurements, combined in a way that measures correlations between different qubits on the receiver’s side – quantities that are not protected by the NCT because they involve the joint state of two or more qubits.
 The effective latency is determined solely by the receiver’s local processing time, not by the light travel time.

 **Critical clarification (addressing common NCT misconceptions):**
 The receiver’s ability to instantly detect a statistical shift does **not** constitute superluminal signalling, because the *meaning* of that shift (which pool corresponds to which bit) is a classical, pre‑agreed convention.
+Moreover, the measured quantity is not a single‑qubit expectation value (which would remain unchanged), but a **two‑qubit correlation** such as the expectation of an entanglement witness \(W = \frac{1}{2}(I - X \otimes X - Z \otimes Z)\).
+The expectation value of such a witness can change under Alice’s local manipulation, because it depends on the joint state of two qubits on Bob’s side.
 Without this convention, the raw measurement data are indistinguishable from noise.
 Thus, the communication relies on a shared classical key – the mapping of pools to bit values – which is established *before* the quantum transmission.
-This is analogous to quantum key distribution (QKD), where a secret key is distilled from measurement outcomes that are only interpretable after classical post‑processing.
 The novelty of PQMS is that the same principle is applied to *payload* transmission, using the massive parallelism of pre‑shared pools to achieve high throughput and low latency.

 Here we present the first hardware realisation of this principle.
-Our **PQMS‑V4M‑C demonstrator** implements the entire signal chain – from the simulated quantum pools, through the statistical detection pipeline, to end‑to‑end encryption – on a combination of high‑end and low‑cost FPGAs.
+Our **PQMS‑V4M‑C demonstrator** implements the entire signal chain – from the simulated quantum pools, through the statistical detection pipeline (based on entanglement witnesses and variance analysis), to end‑to‑end encryption – on a combination of high‑end and low‑cost FPGAs.
 The system demonstrates:

 - **Statistical signal extraction** with a detection latency of < 38 ns, determined by the FPGA pipeline.
 - **Bit error rates** below 10 % under realistic noise conditions, with the potential for improvement through larger pool sizes and advanced error correction.
-- **Full compliance with the NCT** through the use of pre‑shared resources and local processing, as detailed in Section 3.
+- **Full compliance with the NCT** through the use of pre‑shared resources and the measurement of **second‑order correlations** only, as detailed in Section 3 and Appendix J.
 - **Hardware‑enforced ethical constraints** via the ODOS gate, ensuring that no action with ΔE ≥ 0.05 is executed.
 - **End‑to‑end encryption** via a Double‑Ratchet protocol implemented in the FPGA fabric.